sandervandevelde/Advantech.Wise4012e.Modbus.Simulation/readme.md

 1. Open the folder of the project in VS Code.
 Select 'program.cs'.
 Accept any suggestions regarding debugger and packages.
 1. Compile the application

     *Note*: the Debug Console is read-only.
-We will need to rus the app outside VS Code.
+We will need to run the app outside VS Code.

 1. Go to \bin\Debug\netcoreapp2.0 folder of the project.
 Here you will find the \bin\Debug\netcoreapp2.0\Advantech.Wise4012e.Modbus.SimulationApp.dll